jgray-dev/gitai-public/README.md

 From any git repo, run the command `gitai` and it will use `git diff` and Claude 3 to automatically commit your changes with the appropriate message

-*Again, this is my **first** ever Rust project, and its hardly mine other than the idea (Thanks Claude <3) if you encounter any issues, feel free to reach out to me.
+*Again, this is my **first** ever Rust project, and a lot of it was just thrown together.. if you encounter any issues, feel free to reach out to me.
 I'd love to really really learn and understand Rust, so im completely open to suggestions, improvements, and help!*

 - [Linkedin](https://www.linkedin.com/in/jackson--gray/)